Preserving and Celebrating Maasai Cultural Heritage

 Slideshows

-MAASAI PEOPLE
+THE MAASAI PEOPLE

 The Maasai people of East Africa live in southern Kenya and northern Tanzania along the Great Rift Valley on semi-arid and arid lands.
 The Maasai occupy a total land area of 160,000 square kilometers with a population of approximately one half million people.
 However, many Maasai see the national census as government meddling and often miscount their numbers to census takers.